-- 43. Brooklyn NAACP believes that when it "engage[s] in voter education, GOTV, or voter support activities, it is important that voters know the information and support they are receiving is coming from a recognized, trusted, and well-respected organization."
-(Williams Decl. ¶ 10; see also Trial Tr.
-50:16-20 (Williams)). - 44.
-Brooklyn NAACP often provides food at Branch events such as membership meetings and GOTV drives.
-(E.g., Ex.
+- 18. Brooklyn NAACP often provides food at Branch events such as membership meetings and GOTV drives.
+(E.g. Ex.
 P-1 (Branch holiday party); Ex.
 P-3 ("Celebration Picnic"); Ex.
 P-7 at NAACP000083-84 (membership meeting); Ex.
 P-6 at NAACP000213 ("Civic Engagement Session"); Ex.
-P-21 (Ballots & BBQ); Williams Decl. ¶ 6; Bakiriddin Decl. ¶ 6, 11; Trial Tr.
-38:4-9 (Williams)). - 45.
+P-21 (Ballots & BBQ); Williams Decl. ¶ 6; Bakiriddin Decl. ¶ 6, 11).
+During the height of the COVID-19 pandemic, Brooklyn NAACP also distributed personal protective equipment (PPE) and "COVID-19 care packs" to voters in connection with its voter outreach.
+(Bakiriddin Decl. ¶ 13; Ex.
+P-6; see also Ex.
+P-4 at NAACP000040). - 19.
 Long lines at the polls are a significant issue of concern for Brooklyn NAACP.
 (Williams Decl. ¶¶ 3-5; see also Ex.
-P-24 (survey of Brooklyn NAACP members who experienced long voting lines); Trial Tr.
-19:12-21 (Williams)).
-Brooklyn NAACP has been aware of complaints about long lines in Brooklyn, other parts of New York City, and upstate communities at every general election since at least 2012.
-(Trial Tr.
-38:21-39:5 (Williams)).
-The Brooklyn NAACP is particularly concerned about long lines in the communities of color it serves, which have historically suffered disproportionately longer wait times.
-(Williams Decl. ¶¶ 31, 35). - 46.
-Brooklyn NAACP began discussing ways to support voters waiting in line as early as 2012, including by providing food and drink.
-(Williams Decl. ¶ 14; see also Trial Tr.
-21:20-22:11 (Williams)).
-However, whenever the issue has come up, Brooklyn NAACP has decided not to offer voters support with food or water because it has not been willing to put its volunteer members at risk of prosecution under the Line Warming Ban.
-(Williams Decl. ¶ 15; see also Trial Tr.
-90:21-91:11 (Williams)).

-- 47. Nevertheless, Brooklyn NAACP has provided support to voters through other means.
+P-24 (survey of Brooklyn NAACP members who experienced long voting lines)).
+Although it has not previously distributed food or water at polling sites, Brooklyn NAACP has provided support to voters through other means.
 During early voting in 2020-the height of the COVID-19 pandemic-Brooklyn NAACP volunteers held an "early vote kickoff rally" on the first day of in-person early voting at the Barclay's Center in Brooklyn.
 (Ex.
+P-59; Ex.
 P-8; Williams Decl. ¶ 19; Bakiriddin Decl. ¶ 14).
 Volunteers distributed face shields donated by a partner organization as well as cloth face masks bearing the NAACP logo to voters waiting in line.
-(Williams Decl. ¶ 21; Bakiriddin Decl. ¶ 14; Trial Tr.
-134:20-135:3 (Bakiriddin)). - 48.
-Brooklyn NAACP was wary of running afoul of the Line Warming Ban by distributing personal protective equipment (PPE) to voters waiting in line.
-(Willams Decl. ¶ 22; Bakiriddin Decl. ¶ 15; Trial Tr.
-43:4-11 (Williams); id. at 135.4-21, 138:1-3 (Bakiriddin)).
-But its leadership decided to proceed given the significant public health concerns posed by COVID-19 and the lack of clarity about whether the Ban actually applied to PPE.
-(Willams Decl. ¶ 22; Bakiriddin Decl. ¶ 15; Trial Tr.
-43:4-11 (Williams)).
-Brooklyn NAACP did not provide food, drink, or anything else that was explicitly proscribed by the Ban.
-(Willams Decl. ¶ 22; Trial Tr.
-42:21-43:3 (Williams)). - 49.
-By supporting voters waiting in line in 2020, Brooklyn NAACP members who participated in the event intended to communicate to voters that they value the voters' safety and health and celebrate their exercise of the right to vote under the difficult circumstances imposed by COVID-19.
-(Williams Decl. ¶ 23; Bakiriddin Decl. ¶¶ 14, 16). - 50.
-Voters who received PPE indicated to Brooklyn NAACP volunteers that they understood and appreciated this message of support: In addition to verbal expressions of gratitude and solidarity, voters greeted the volunteers with a thumbs up or a raised fist, demonstrating that they understood Brooklyn NAACP's activity to communicate at least some message.
-(Williams
+(Ex.
+P-59; Williams Decl. ¶ 21; Bakiriddin Decl. ¶ 14).
+Brooklyn NAACP members who participated in the event testify that, by supporting voters in this way, they wished to communicate to voters that they value the voters' safety and health and celebrate their exercise of the right to vote under the difficult circumstances imposed by COVID-19.
+(Williams Decl. ¶ 23; Bakiriddin Decl. ¶ 14, 16).
+Voters who received PPE indicated to Brooklyn NAACP volunteers that they understood and appreciated this message of support: In addition to verbal expressions of gratitude and solidarity, voters greeted the volunteers-in their recognizable Brooklyn NAACP apparel-with a thumbs up or a raised fist, demonstrating that they understood Brooklyn NAACP's activity to communicate at least some message.
+(Williams Decl. ¶ 29).
+Voters also approached Brooklyn NAACP members with questions about the voting process.
+(Bakiriddin Decl. ¶ 18).